ibm-apiconnect/api-discovery-otel-collector/Nginx-README.md

           value: management-api-discovery-otel-collector.{namespace}.svc:5555
 ```

-Or you can alternatively use NginxModuleOtelExporterEndpoint in opentelemetry config on your nginx server.
+Or you can alternatively use NginxModuleOtelExporterEndpoint in the opentelemetry config on your nginx server.
 See here for a full list of [Webserver module](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/otel-webserver-module#configuration-1) configurations which can be set in the opentelemetry config and used to explitly give some other trace parameter values.

 The datasource name of the APIs collected through this integration will be named after the attribute NginxModuleServiceName from the opentelemetry conf.